1 Samuel 10 – Saul Anointed and Proclaimed King

 i.
 But the idea of anointing is much bigger.
 What happened to Saul’s head and body was a picture of what God did in him spiritually.
 The Holy Spirit was poured out on him, equipping him for the job of ruling as king over Israel.

 ii.
 As Christians under the New Covenant we also have an anointing: But you have an anointing from the Holy One (1 John 2:20).
 In the New Testament sense, anointing has the idea of being filled with and blessed by the Holy Spirit.
 This is something that is the common property of all Christians, but something we can and should become more submitted and responsive to.

 b.
 And kissed him: This was not only a greeting; it was also a sign of Samuel’s personal support of Saul.
 It was important that the king of Israel felt the support of the man of God.

 c.
 Is it not because the LORD has anointed you: God anointed Saul and there were many aspects to this anointing which were especially memorable to Saul.

 ii.
-It was a memorable and evident anointing, because Saul’s head was drenched with oil.
-Psalm 133:2 describes how messy an anointing could be: It is like the precious oil upon the head, running down the beard… running down on the edge of his garments.
-As Christians our filling and empowering of the Holy Spirit should be memorable and evident.
+It was a memorable and evident anointing because Saul’s head was drenched with oil.
+Psalm 133:2 describes how messy an anointing could be: It is like the precious oil upon the head, running down on the beard…running down on the edge of his garments.
+As Christians, our filling and empowering of the Holy Spirit should be memorable and evident.
 Saul could look back on this event and know God called him to something special as the king of Israel.